Looking for Homeless Assistance?

 For general information on available resources, please visit the Resources for Homeless Persons page on the HRE.

-You may find the following resources to be helpful:
+You may also find the following resources to be helpful:

-- Continuum of Care (CoC) Homeless Assistance Program
+- Continuum of Care (CoC) Homeless Assistance Programs

-To locate CoCs around the country, find CoC contact information, find report data, and view CoC awards, visit the CoC Contacts page.
+Within this section, you can locate CoCs around the country, find CoC contact information, find report data, and view CoC and ESG awardees since 2005.

 - HOPWA Program